 American Journal of Mathematics has been in publication since 1878, and you can find full-text articles from these early volumes via JSTOR.
 Current issues are accessible via Project Muse.

 Mathematics Magazine published by the Mathematical Association of American (MAA).
 It is a general magazine intended to introduce advanced mathematical concepts and proofs.
 It uses the history of mathematics, applied mathematics and visuals to explain difficult concepts.
-Current year in the Periodical Reading Room, 500 level.
+Current year is located on the 4th floor.
+For assistance ask at the Service Desk.
 Earlier issues are accessible via JSTOR.

 SIAM Review published by the Society of Industrial and Applied Mathematics (SIAM).
 This research journal "provides a forum for the exchange of ideas and information among mathematicians, engineers and scientists."
 Earlier issues are accessible via JSTOR.